Risk Assessment Wizard

 HazardWho might be harmed & howControl MeasuresRisk beforeRisk afterOwner

-Benefits: Promotes environmental stewardship and responsibility.; Fosters teamwork and collaborative effort in achieving common goals.; Builds a sense of accomplishment and pride in contributing to the community.
+Benefits: Enhances community awareness and engagement in sustainability efforts.; Builds a sense of accomplishment and pride in contributing to the community.; Promotes environmental stewardship and responsibility.

 5. Risk assessment example: Painting and Decorating